3D Stochastic Landau-Lifshitz-Gilbert Equations coupled with Maxwell's Equations with full energy: The existence of a weak solution

-In order to prove the main Theorem \ref{thm:mainthm} in a series of lemmas.
-We start with the proof of the constraint condition of $\til M$, i.e. condition (iii) of the main Theorem \ref{thm:mainthm}. \begin{lem} Let $\til{M}$ be a process defined in Theorem \ref{prop:tilMn}.
+In order to get rid of the auxiliary function $\psi$ from the equation \eqref{eq:Meqwithpsi} and finish the proof of the existence of the weak solution, now we need to prove the constraint condition of $\til M$, i.e. condition (iii) of the main Theorem \ref{thm:mainthm}. \begin{lem} Let $\til{M}$ be a process defined in Lemma \ref{prop:tilMn}.
 Then for each $t\in [0,T]$, we have $\til{\mathbb{P}}$-almost surely